zats/zats.github.io/_posts/2014-04-12-Designing-your-own-class-cluster-Initializers.markdown

 Just several things to note:

 * Superclass has to know who is the "default implementation" subclass.
-* I don't have the regular `if (!self)...` routine since I do nothing in the "abstract" base class.
+* I don't have the regular `if (!self) return nil;` routine since I do nothing in the "abstract" base class.
 * I check for `isMemberOfClass:` rather then `isKindOfClass:` to enbale strict equality.

 By implementing initializers like that I get the same behavior as when using `NSArray`: